mohitpai/journey-optimizer.en/help/using/create-sms.md

 ---
 # Create an SMS message {#create-sms}

+>[!CAUTION]
+>
+> The use of the SMS channel is currently available in early access to select users only.
+If you want to leverage this feature, contact your Adobe account executive.

 Once you [created a message](create-message.md), use the **[!UICONTROL SMS]** tab to define the settings and content for the SMS channel.

 ![](assets/sms_1.png)